Blatchford, Edmonton

-Blatchford is a carbon neutral community being developed on the site of the decommissioned City Centre Airport in Edmonton, Alberta.
+Blatchford is a community being developed on the site of the decommissioned City Centre Airport in Edmonton, Alberta.
 With an area of 2.17 km2, Blatchford is approximately the size of Edmonton's downtown core.
-It is planned to be a medium-high density neighbourhood which will rely on renewable energy and a district energy sharing system, contain two Light Rail Transit (LRT) stations, and be carbon neutral.
+Edmonton City Council established the community in 2009, with a plan to make it a medium-high density neighbourhood which will rely on renewable energy and a district energy sharing system, contain two Light Rail Transit (LRT) stations, and be carbon neutral.